fortunecord/fortunecord.github.io/README.md

-⚠️ IMPORTANT: This is an art portfolio, NOT software.
-No code is included.
+⚠️ IMPORTANT: This repository contains the source code for the FortuneCord official website.
+For original line art works, see [fortunecord-artworks](https://github.com/fortunecord/fortunecord-artworks).

 # fortunecord.github.io

-Explore Star Coin Ceiling Art by FortuneCord – original black and white line art for car starlight headliners, building ceilings, and celestial interior design. 「星币·星空顶艺术 – 原创黑白线稿，适用于汽车星空顶、建筑吊顶、奢华内饰。」
+FortuneCord: Star Coin Ceiling Art.
+Black & white line art for starlight headliners, interiors, and licensing.

 Dan, the Star Coin Alchemist and Astrological Alchemist.